openvinotoolkit/model_server/docs/dynamic_batch_size.md

 With OpenVINO&trade; Model Server Demultiplexing infer request sent from client application can have various batch sizes and changing batch size does not require model reload.

+More information about this feature can be found in [dynamic batch size in demultiplexing](demultiplexing.md#dynamic-batch-handling-with-demultiplexing)

 *Note:* When using `demultiply_count` parameters, only one demultiplexer can exist in pipeline.

 - Example client in python grpc_serving_client.py can be used to request the pipeline.
 Use `--dag-batch-size-auto` flag to add additional dimension to the input shape which is required for demultiplexing feature.